Marglib/Unfolding-Experiments-RepeatabilityPackage/README.md

 `./run_unfolding_experiments MCC2020-COL-subset`

 After running the experiment the results folder will be populated with a csv file with unfolding results for each tool.
-Moreover, the cactus plots from the paper will be produced in the output direcotry.
+Moreover, the cactus plots from the paper will be produced in the results directory.
 Note that if the experiments were run with MCC2020-COL-subset then there will be many instances of each model missing from the plots and results.

 # Verification Experiments
 To repreduce the verification results from the paper please navigate to the QueryExperiments directory and run the following command (WARNING: these experiments were performed on a compute cluster and may take many days to compute locally - even more so compared to the unfolding experiments):